 They shared a meal of Haggis, read his work aloud and made a speech in his honour.
 The event was so successful, and they enjoyed it so much it was repeated on his birthday, and thus the tradition of Burns Night was born!

 How to celebrate Burns Night

 Burns Night can be celebrated in a few different ways.
-If you have a Burns Supper event near you then it can be great fun to attend and take part in a meal and often a Ceilidh (traditional dancing).
+If you have a Burns Supper event near you, it can be great fun to attend and participate in a meal and often a Ceilidh (traditional dancing).

 You could also treat it like a dinner party, inviting a few friends over for your own Burns Supper with all the ceremonial aspects too.

 If you’re not attending a full Burns Supper, then you can still make a delicious Scottish-themed meal and raise a toast to the Bard at least!

 While each Burns Supper will differ, some common ceremonial and traditional aspects are expected.
 At the very least, a meal of Haggis is included, as well as reciting some of Burns work.